carissamelanson/tiy_assignments/final_project/stand-ups/8-5-15_standup.md

 eye contact
 projection

 Where I'm at
-- made a site map
-- started html
+- worked on html, css
-- used bourbon
+- jquery

 Challenges
-- setbacks
-- git hub issues
-- went down bourbon hole figuring out grid
+- jquery in bourbon refills

 Moving forward
-- continue writing html
+-

 questions, comments?